kartik34/Elysium/README.md

 # <img src="https://i.imgur.com/odLTPzD.png" height="200dp">
-<h3>Inspired by the med-bays in the movie Elysium, where patients could be diagnosed and treated in an instant.
+<h3>Inspired by the med-bays in the movie Elysium, where patients could be diagnosed and treated for any illness in an instant.
 </h3>

 <h5>